 Practice this essay as much as possible!

-- Introduction – this introduces your essay, and tells the reader your opinion and what you are going to talk about in your essay
+- Introduction: The first paragraph introduces your essay, and tells the reader your opinion and what you are going to talk about in your essay.

-- One paragraph = one thought; the first sentence of the paragraph explains what the paragraph is about, and the rest of the paragraph uses clear, specific examples to illustrate your opinion
+One paragraph is one thought.
+The first sentence of each paragraph explains what the paragraph is about, and the rest of the paragraph uses clear, specific examples to illustrate your opinion.

 Understanding the traditional English style of writing an essay will help you in almost every section of the TOEFL.
 If you know that one paragraph = one thought, you can understand the structure of the reading passages better.
 You will also need to state an opinion and support your opinion with clear, specific examples in the speaking section.

-- Answer the question that’s being asked!
+- Answer the question that you are asked!
 Don’t try to change the question.
 If it asks you to make a choice, make a clear choice – don’t try to argue both positions.
-There is no ‘right’ or ‘wrong’ answer.
+There is no right or wrong answer.
 Your essay is scored on how well you answer the question.

 - Type your outline in the essay space on the computer!
 You waste time if you write it by hand and then type it.